-All members of our workforce have been provided with, and signed to say that they have read and understood, Part 1 of KCSIE, (September 2018) and governors have been provided with and signed to say they have read and understood Part 2 of KCSIE (September 2018)
+All members of our workforce have been provided with, and signed to say that they have read and understood, Part 1 of KCSIE, (September 2018) and Hub Councillors and Trustees have been provided with and signed to say they have read and understood Part 2 of KCSIE (September 2018) DSL will receive termly briefings led by the Safeguarding Director safeguarding will be a standing item on the agenda of every staff meeting and full Hub Councilors meetings.

-All staff members will receive appropriate safeguarding and child protection training/briefings which will be regularly updated (minimum of yearly).
+All staff members will receive appropriate safeguarding and child protection training/briefings which will be regularly updated (minimum annually).
 In addition all staff members will receive safeguarding and child protection updates.
-These will be done as part of staff meetings where safeguarding will be a standing item on the agenda of every staff meeting and full governors meetings.
+These will be done as part of staff meetings where